 The Student Services team are based in the common room and are the focal point for all advice, guidance and additional support.
 Our Student Services team are available to all students for confidential advice and support on any matter.
 They are available 8.30am-4.30pm every day.
 Support and guidance is always available.
 This begins from an expression of interest throughout the application process, through to the completion of their chosen curriculum.
 Personalised support is available if a student has any additional needs.

 Ashton on Mersey School Sixth Form promotes independence; however we like to have a partnership with parents/carers to provide mutual support for the student.
-Parents/carers are welcome to visit or call the Sixth Form at any time to discuss any concerns, parents/carers who wish to speak to the Head of Year 12/13 or Director of Sixth Form can contact Student Services, who will arrange a convenient appointment.
-The Sixth Form will notify parents of academic performance, achievements and social development through half-termly progress reports and a progress evening.
+Parents/carers are welcome to visit or call the Sixth Form at any time to discuss any concerns, parents/carers who wish to speak to the Head of Sixth Form or Sixth Form Manager can contact 0161 973 7719 ext * 2606 to arrange a convenient appointment.
+The Sixth Form will notify parents of academic performance, achievements and social development through progress reports and progress evening.